maxxedev/maxxedev.github.io/_posts/2021-03-07-mocking-static-methods-and-constructors-with-mockito.md

 ---
 layout: post
-title: "Mocking static methods and constructors with Mockito"
+title: "Mocking Static Methods and Constructors with Mockito"
 ---

 # Introduction

 From time to time, we find ourselves needing a way to mock out static methods or constructors when writing tests.
 This is usually accomplished by introducing a layer of indirection like strategy or factory pattern.
-Even if it may not be the right way for the purists, mockito's static/constructor mocking feature is a compelling alternative and a handy tool to keep in your toolbox.

-In this post, we will show you how to leverage the feature.
+Mockito's static/constructor mocking feature is a compelling alternative and a handy tool to keep in your toolbox, even if it may not be the right way for the purists.
+In this post, we will show you how to leverage it.

 Note that a similar feature has long been present in [PowerMock](https://github.com/powermock/powermock/wiki/Mockito#mocking-static-method), but mockito's design is arguably more convenient and easier-to-use.